 Plan for the long term.
 Your business plan will help you to better gauge where your business should be in both the short and long terms.
 It can also act as a compass, estimating the steps you need to take to get from where you are today to where you want to go.

 Grow your team.
 A business plan not only gives you a sense of who to hire and when, but serves as the glue binding your team to one, clearly defined vision.

 Grow your operations.
 Between your tech stack, staff, supply chain, website, and more—there’s a lot that needs to be put into motion before your eCommerce business can take off.
 Your business plan should outline all of these moving parts, helping you strategically build out your operations.

-What to include in an eCommerce business plan
+How to create an eCommerce business plan

 An eCommerce business plan is structured similarly to a traditional business plan.
 However, it will detail things like your website builder, sales channels, fulfillment process, and goals that are distinct to running an online store.

-01. Executive summary
+01. Write your executive summary